Cover Date: March 1933

 “The Man of Bronze” is actually the second version of this story.
 In 1932, John Nanovic and Henry Ralston collaborated on a story that was titled “Doc Savage, Supreme Adventurer.
 This is the foundation upon which “The Man of Bronze” was erected.
 Many of the items Dent included in his version were already present in the prototype story.
 The embellishments and enhancements by Lester Dent sealed the deal with gold.

 Synopsis: Doc Savage returns to his New York headquarters, located on the 86th floor of a prominent building, to learn that his father has died mysteriously.
 While conferring with his five associates, an assassination attempt is made on Doc.
 Apprehending the shooter, Doc’s men are surprised to find that the man is a Mayan who speaks an extinct language.
 Doc attempts to hypnotize the man and interrogate him but the native jumps to his death rather than reveal any knowledge.
 Doc Savage locates important papers his father hid before his death.
 These documents reveal that Doc Savage has a land grant in the Central American republic of Hidalgo.
 Doc and his men travel to Hidalgo and from there into the remote jungle interior where the land grant is located.
 They discover a lost tribe of the Mayan Empire.
 Throughout their journey they encounter resistance and attacks from some unknown malefactor.
 These obstacles continue even in the remote jungle valley.
 The criminal mastermind utilizes a deadly disease as a weapon.
 This is the same disease which was used to murder Doc’s father.
-Doc Savage develops a cure and heals the sickened people.
+Doc Savage develops a cure which heals the sickened people.
 Doc and his men are adopted into the tribe.
 They then learn that the legacy is an enormous golden treasure to be used by Doc Savage and his men in their quest against evil.
 The tribe is attacked by the villain who is using the Mayan warrior sect as his agents.
-Events culminate with the defeat of the warriors and the death of the villain
+Events culminate with the defeat of the warriors and the death of the villain.

 An assassin uses a double-barreled elephant gun made by Webley & Scott in an attempt to kill Doc Savage.
 The gun is described as a .577 caliber Nitro-Express rifle.

-Information presented in subsequent stories from 1933 clearly place Doc’s headquarters building at the same location as the Empire State Building.
+Information presented in subsequent stories from 1933 clearly places Doc’s headquarters building at the same location as the Empire State Building.
 However, this does not appear to be the case in “The Man of Bronze.”
 In this book, the location described fits the Chrysler Building as headquarters and the Empire State Building as the site from which the assassin fired.

 The invisible chalk that fluoresces under ultra-violent light is used in this story.
+It was an invention of the elder Savage.

 Barney Oldfield, a famous racer, is mentioned in the story.
 Oldfield was the first racer at the Indianapolis 500 to set a 100mph lap time.
 In 1917 he created a sensation with his streamlined racer, the Golden Submarine.
 Barney Oldfield also created a racial controversy.
 John Arthur “Jack” Johnson was the world heavyweight boxing champion from 1908 until 1915.
 Johnson was also a fast car enthusiast.
 He was also black.
 A race was proposed between Oldfield and Johnson to be held at the dirt track in Sheepshead Bay, New York.
 The AAU refused to issue Johnson a license due to his race.
-The July 9, 1932 issue of the Modesto Bee carried an article which mentioned this race and stated that Willie K. Vanderbilt was head of the committee at this time.
+The July 9, 1932, issue of the Modesto Bee carried an article which mentioned this race and stated that Willie K. Vanderbilt was head of the committee at this time.
 A permit was eventually obtained through a little subterfuge and the race was held.
 Oldfield easily outdistanced Johnson and won the race.

 Monk complains that someone pulled a whizzer on him when he is tricked.
 In wrestling, a whizzer is also known as an overhook.